 These components and much more make the Freshman College Summer Experience the premier first-year experience program at the University of Georgia.

 The Honors Magnet Program is a community of honors students housed in Myers Hall.
 By living together in Myers Hall, Honors Program participants are surrounded by other serious students whose discussions and friendships promote the exchange of ideas and information across disciplinary boundaries.
 The Honors Program also maintains a satellite office in Myers Hall to provide academic advising and support students' other academic pursuits.
 First-year students have priority in assignments to Myers Hall, including a condensed sign-up period specifically for Myers Hall.
 Living in Myers Hall is not a requirement of the Honors Program.
 Honors Program participants should expect to have an Honors Program roommate.

 It is often said that the best way to learn a new language is to live in a country where that language is spoken.
-The next best thing is to live in Mary Lyndon Hall in the Myers Community, where students from all walks of life are united by their interest in mastery and enjoyment of the French or Spanish languages.
-Language community residents live in a community packed with events, activities and fun in French or Spanish.
+The next best thing is to live in a language community within University Housing, where students from all walks of life are united by their interest in mastery and enjoyment of the French, Russian or Spanish languages.
 Participants are immersed in these languages through daily spontaneous interaction with their neighbors, as well as through organized activities such as movie nights, dinners, dances and parties, guest lectures, concerts, excursions, and a required weekly conversation course.
-Residents earn academic credit for completion of the program and also are granted priority registration for French or Spanish language courses.
+Residents earn academic credit for completion of the program and are granted priority registration for language courses.